avearmin/cssgo/README.md

 ## **Contributing**

-In the future I'd like to open this up to contributions, but as of now I am still ironing out quirks.
+In the future, I'd like to open this up to contributions, but as of now, I am still ironing out quirks.